chardso/building-an-energy-free-generator./README.md

 6.connect the two pumps on the carnullar line,push the oil from one end of the pump to move until it mixes with the one in the other pump

-  As you exert the pressure from the other end,the base of the oth r pump moves towards the DvD,
+   As you exert the pressure from the other end,the base of the oth other  pump moves towards the DvD,
-Taking in account the principle of like poles
+   Taking in account the principle of like poles repelling each other,